larissabicalho/mantis-cypress/CODE/README.md

 # Testes End-to-End using Cypress with Smell

-The purpose of this code is to perform end-to-end tests, in this case 6 tests with Smells found in the table below and 8 smells(Organizing Tests, Logging In, Controlling State, Selecting Elements, Assigning Return Values
+The purpose of this code is to perform end-to-end tests.
-Visiting External Sites, Using after Or afterEach Hooks, Unnecessary Waiting, Web Servers and Setting a Global baseUrl) are documented at https://docs.cypress.io/guides/references/best-practices.

 ## Cypress Installation